ksonney/pushover-to-ntfy/README.md

 ## Introduction

-This is a simple project that allows sending of pushover messages to nfty.
+This is a simple project that allows sending of pushover messages to ntfy.
 It utilizes push-watch and the ntfy command line client to do so.
 This Repository
 contains: